Protect your airways.

 It will be more comfortable (not as hot) wearing a respirator that has an exhalation valve.

 Surgical type masks or cheap paper masks are unsatisfactory.
 They do not 'mate to the face'.
-They do not filter out the fine PM2.5 particulates and gases of wood smoke because masks are primarily made to stop moisture or particles going outwards; they are not designed to filter air coming in.
+They do not filter out the fine PM2.5 particulates and gases of wood smoke because masks are primarily made to stop moisture or particles going outwards; they are not really designed to filter air coming in.

 Respirators on the other hand are designed to have a face-fit and allow air travel in both directions whilst filtering the incoming air.
+Incoming air will take the path of least resistance, this is why we do not want air seeping in around the face without being filtered.

 Possibly the best advice is to use a respirator and filters that comply with current respiratory device AS/NZS or NIOSH Standards.
 It should be written on them but here again there are these extra things to consider...